 Electives

-With departmental approval, courses with appropriate subject matter may be substituted for those specified above.
-A single course may fulfill only one requirement.
+With departmental approval, courses with appropriate subject matter can be substituted for those specified above.
+A single course can fulfill only one requirement.

 In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication (G-PAC) as well as the course CCAS 1001 First-Year Experience.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.